Site icon Voluntouring.org

 Tasks & ways to get involved

+Jah Wa Le offers many ways to contribute, depending on your interests, background, and availability.
 The community encourages a flexible and creative approach; there’s no fixed formula, just a shared goal of supporting the land and each other.

-As the team puts it:
+As the team originally put it:

 “There are thousands of ways you can help at Jah Wa Le.
-If you have some spare time, reach out with your skills and passions – we’ll find a place for you.”
+If you have some spare time, reach out with your skills

 Benefits